Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 Before you start the optimization, you might need to validate your system.
 When you run AutoRAG, there might be an error in your YAML file, python dependencies, GPU error, or unexpected errors.
 So it is recommended to run the validation.
-It runs whole optimization, but only to find a system error with minimum cost.
+It runs the whole optimization but only to find a system error with minimum cost.

-You can run validation with cli command.
+You can run validation with a cli command.

 ```bash
 autorag validate --config your/path/to/default_config.yaml --qa_data_path your/path/to/qa.parquet --corpus_data_path your/path/to/corpus.parquet